j801h/j801h.github.io/_projects/fea.md

 Unfortunately, the SimFlow output files seem to have a compilation error that makes the temperature data unreadable, so I will be troubleshooting that next.

+*minor update here: because openFOAM is designed for Linux systems, I think the temperature data I generated on my Windows machine was corrupted due to compatibility issues.
+I have created an ubuntu partition on my machine that is more compatible with openFOAM outputs, and have had better results (see below).
+If I have time, I will regenerate these results on Ubuntu to get accurate temperature data.

 ### Transient Flow Case